railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 Automatic Procurement
 ---------------------

-Several methods of automatically procuring products can be carried out by Open ERP:
+Several methods of automatically procuring products can be carried out by OpenERP:

 * the workflow used by products that have the procurement mode :guilabel:`Make to Order`,